linuxfandudeguy/cnsh/README.md

 - can only be used for packages without dependencies
 - Needs a `run` command
 - needs to make a exported path for global packages

-Once you Fork the package, publish it to npm with a name like @cnsh/{id}
+- needs a update Alert for The version specified in the `package.json` does not matchThe version according to the npm API

-Thanks for contributing!
+Once you Fork the package, publish it to npm with a name like `@cnsh/{id}` Thanks for contributing!
 ## Licence